po1sigala/live/01-Class-Content/24-Project-3-Contd/02-Homework/README.md

 | Resume           | 10%    |
 | LinkedIn Profile | 10%    |

-> **Note:** If a project submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
+> **Note**: If a project submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
 Examples of incomplete submissions include the following:
 >
 > * A repository that has no code
 >